communityinclusion/communityinclusion.org/src/pages/about/glossary.md

 <dt><strong>generic</strong>&nbsp;</dt>
 <dd>In a disability context, usually refers to an agency or office that provides services to a wide population, including but not limited to people with disabilities.
 This is in contrast to &ldquo;disability-specific&rdquo; (a service or program that is only for people with disabilities).
 For example, a&nbsp;<em>vocational rehabilitation agency</em>&nbsp;is disability-specific, but a&nbsp;<em>One-Stop Career Center</em>&nbsp;is generic.</dd>
 <dt><strong>group home&nbsp;</strong></dt>
-<dd>(board and care home, adult care home, group residence) A residence that offers housing and personal care services for residents with disabilities.
+<dd>(Also board and care home, adult care home, group residence) A residence that offers housing and personal care services for residents with disabilities.
 Services such as meals, supervision, and transportation are usually provided by the owner or manager.</dd>
 </dl>